-- Any work NOT referenced/acknowledged will be disregarded in the marking of the task. - Repeat occurrences may lead to further consequences
+- Any work NOT referenced/acknowledged will be disregarded in the marking of the task. - Repeat occurrences may lead to further consequences - Malpractice in an examination task may lead to a result of zero being awarded.

 Referencing

 What is referencing?

 Referencing allows you to acknowledge the work of others you use when completing an assignment.
 You need to cite your information sources when you directly quote the words or ideas of someone else.
 This is known as an in-text citation.
 If you include in-text citations in your assignment you need to include a reference list at the end of your assignment.
 A bibliography is another form of referencing.
 It is a list of not only the sources cited in your assignment but also any other material you may have read or viewed when completing your research task.